 Now, this is the home page of a fresh instance of Visual Studio Code.
 You can create new projects or use your existing project folders.
 A wide variety of useful extensions are available for the IDE for you to be productive.

-You can use the smile icon on the right bottom corner to report any feedback you have in your mind.
+You can use the smile icon on the bottom right corner to report any feedback you have in your mind.

-Hope beginners find this basic tutorial useful.
+I hope beginners find this basic tutorial useful.